Healthy Homes Assessment Te Mata

 Te Mata Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about what’s inside the building; you have to ensure there is somewhere for rain, surface and underground water to flow, and to prevent it from getting into the building.
-When it comes to moisture and damp it’s typically what you don’t see that could become a major issue, causing damage to your investment and harming your tenant’s health.
+Keeping your rental property safe from moisture isn’t just about what’s inside the building it is also about the outside.
+You must ensure there is somewhere to allow surface, rain and ground water to go, and also stop it from getting into the building.
+When it is about damp and water, it is typically the concerns you don’t notice that could become a major issue, causing damage to your investment as well as harming the tenant’s well-being.

-Properties that are rented must be equipped with efficient drainage to eliminate the stormwater and surface waters, and ground water, including an appropriate runoff or outfall.
-Making sure that water has a proper place to go, and that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.
+Rental properties need to be equipped with effective drainage for the removal of rainwater, storm water and ground water, including the proper outfall or runoff.
+Making sure the water is able to go, and it doesn’t get sucked into structures is an crucial aspect of making sure your property is dry.

-In addition to a drainage system to prevent the ingress of moisture, if your rental is enclosed between your flooring and the ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture from entering, if your property has an enclosed space between your floor and the soil, a ground-water barrier must be installed if it is reasonably practicable to install it.

-Ground moisture barriers are generally an insulating sheet of polythene laid over the ground, to block any moisture in the ground from accumulating into the property.
+Ground moisture barriers are generally made of polythene and is laid on top of the ground, in order to block any moisture in the ground from accumulating into the property.
 It also assists in preventing any damage to your underfloor insulation.

 Check out the complete details of the Healthy Homes moisture ingress and drainage standard.